project-netwatch/netwatch/README.md

 # netwatch
-Telnet, SSH, FTP and SIP honeypot
+Telnet, SSH, FTP and SIP honeypot with comprehensive reporting and logging.